 While your stay at the all-new Aleenta Retreat is one of relaxation and wellness, a visit to some of the temples in the area can only add to your overall experience and you will leave with a deeper understanding of the traditions and beliefs of the Buddhist people.

-Temples in Chiang Mai that are definitely worth a visit:
+Temples in Chiang Mai that are worth a visit:

 Wat Umong Suan

-The natural, forested setting of this late 13th century temple definitely promotes calm and mindfulness.
+The natural, forested setting of this late 13th-century temple promotes calm and mindfulness.
 Surrounded by nature and away from the demands of modern living, Wat Umong Suan is an oasis of peace and serenity.
 It’s renowned for being a centre for meditation and attracts people from all over the world.
-It’s not uncommon to see Buddhist monks walking around the grounds, mingling with the public and visitors to the area.
+It’s not uncommon to see Buddhist monks walking around the grounds, mingling with the public and visitors.

 Another notable feature of Wat Umong Suan is the network of underground tunnels built in the late 14th century.
 The tunnels and temple grounds feature various artefacts and relics that reflect the interesting history of this notable place of worship.

 Wat Ram Poeng was built late in the 15th century in the vicinity of Doi Kham, a hill surrounded by beautiful mountainous vistas.
 The history of how this temple came to be is a colourful one, but very indicative of the values and beliefs of the kingdom in days gone by.

 Like Wat Umong Suan, Wat Ram Poeng lends itself to meditation and mindfulness, to the extent that it has become a Buddhist meditation retreat offering courses in Vipassana meditation.
 The retreat is open to people from all walks of life and any religion, who wish to learn the art of meditation and access the power that it yields.